Daily Schedule

 8:00 am IAQA Annual Membership Meeting, Room TBA: Please join IAQ President Stanley Yeskolski and the IAQA Board as we discuss our future plans and upcoming events, showcase recent association developments, and thank our outstanding sponsors and exhibitors!

-• 9:00 am | Wildfire Planning and Reaction | Ballroom TBA
+• 9:00 am | The Opportunity for Effective Wildfire Smoke Response, Peter Lahm | Ballroom TBA

 10:00 am Refreshment Break in the Exhibit Hall